School of Education

 Students must complete a minimum of 6 credits of fine arts course work.
 These credits may also be applied toward the liberal studies requirement.
 See a list of fine arts courses in the liberal studies section of this catalog.
 Students are encouraged to consider Curric/Theatre 362, Art Ed 322, and Dance 371.

 Complete all three courses.
 Students with college-level calculus course work or advanced placement credit should see the exemption rules for this course work.
 More detailed information about these courses is available on the math department website.

 - Math 130 Mathematics for Teaching: Numbers and Operations, 3.
-(Also meets Quantitative Reasoning Part A.)
+(Also meets General Education Quantitative Reasoning Part A.)

 - Math 131 Mathematics for Teaching: Geometry and Measurement, 3

 - Math 132 Problem Solving in Algebra, Probability, and Statistics, 3.
-(Together with Math 131, meets Quantitative Reasoning Part B.)
+(Also meets General Education Quantitative Reasoning Part B.)

 Development, 3 credits

 - Ed Psych 331 Human Development from Childhood through Adolescence, 3, or

 - Ed Psych 320 Human Development in Infancy and Childhood, 2–3, and Ed Psych 321 Human Development in Adolescence, 2–3.

 - (With permission, Psych 560 Child Psychology may be substituted for Ed Psych 320.)